Crystal Star

 Building The Foundation

-Before tackling the website redesign, I established Crystal Star's visual identity to ensure consistency across all touchpoints - website, social media, and email marketing.
+Before tackling the website redesign, I established Crystal Star's visual identity for consistency across all touchpoints.

 Typography system and colour palette